 "Shhhh....
 Be still!
 There's a man upstairs ...
 When I stop the music, the first person to move has to leave the room.
 Those are the rules as they stand..."

-It’s a ghost story without a ghost.
+A ghost story without a ghost.
 In a bare bones London town house, three siblings, haunted by the sudden disappearance of their mother, wait desperately for her call.
-Ellie, a ‘metro-sexual warrior’, makes up the rules; an outlaw, ‘king of all wild things’ draws on the walls; while Mother Maggie climbs them… They count hours, minutes, seconds and sheep as they try desperately, to fall asleep.
+Elliot, makes up the rules; the outlaw Finn, draws on the walls; while 'mother' Maggie climbs them… They count hours, minutes, seconds and sheep as they try desperately, to fall asleep.